JimDesu/basis-lang/README.md

 This's a part-time side project done at the pace of a parent's spare time, so it will be a while before the code here matches the intent.
 I have a pretty solid understanding of what I want to achieve here, but I'm writing the "doc" as I go to ensure I don't leave a gap I'll have to code my way out of later.
 As Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is".

-By the time I'm done this intro, anyone interested will be able to ask pointed questions and will know if awaiting the implementation's worthwhile.
+I'm keeping this doc always at least a little ahead of the implementation, so anyone interested will be able to ask pointed questions and will know if awaiting the implementation's worth their while.

 ### Core Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where